 7. Cape Reinga

 Cape Reinga is the meeting point of the North-Eastern Pacific and the Western Tasman Sea.
-Standing at the top of the mountain, we had a view of the sand dunes of Te Paki to our left and a view of Tapotupotu Beach to our right.
-And directly in front of us were the strong waves, where the two seas collide.
+Standing at the top of the mountain, we had a view of the sand dunes of Te Paki to our left, and a view of Tapotupotu Beach to our right.
+And directly in front of us stood the strong waves, where the two seas collide.

 The lighthouse is a great photo opportunity and the pathway down there is paved with small wooden panels which tell about Maori legends and describe the plants and trees you pass by.